cu-library/AlmaBarcodeLookup/README.md

 ## Buttons
 The buttons for the Alma Barcode Lookup Addon are located in the *"Barcode Lookup"* ribbon in the top left of the requests.

->**Import By Barcode:** Currently, the only button in the Alma Barcode Lookup Addon.
-When clicked, it will use the provided barcode to make an Item Alma API call using the item's barcode.
+>**Import By Barcode:** When clicked, it will use the provided barcode to make an Item Alma API call using the item's barcode.
+>**Update Shelf Location by Barcode:** When clicked, it will use the provided barcode to make an Item Alma API call using the item's barcode, then update only the shelf location.

 ## FAQ